FlightOfStairs/OOTA/Kristris.md

 __TODO: Choose new language.
 Draconic?__

+### Beast Conclave - Beast’s Defense

+At 7th level, while your companion can see you, it has advantage on all saving throws.

 ## Spells

 By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
 To cast a spell, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.